 Rearrangements

 The final pattern is rearrangements.
-While there are many types of rearrangemnts, two types are of importance in sophomore organic chemistry.
+While there are many types of rearrangements, two types of carbocation rearrangements are of importance in sophomore organic chemistry.

 • 1,2-Hydride shift